int128/ghcp/README.md

 It does not create a new commit if the branch has same files.
 Therefore it prevents an empty commit.

-It does not respect the current Git config and Git state.
+It does not read the current Git config and Git state.
 You need to always set owner and name of a repository.